Great Cobar mine: Mining operations

 In 1912, net profit for the year was £168,617—buoyed by a rise in the copper price from £58 per ton in December 1911 to £79 12s in June 1912—but this profit was not high enough to allow a dividend.
 Conscious that even this level of profitability was precarious—dependent as it was upon the copper price—above all, the company pushed for higher rates of production, neglecting mine development for short-term high rates of ore extraction.

 Although the surface plant was heavily mechanised, the underground mine was not.
-Rock drills were powered by compressed air, and blasting was used, but otherwise underground mining was an entirely manual process, carried out by a large and expensive workforce.
-Mine skips (or "trucks") of approximately one ton capacity were first filled at the ore face, before being pushed to the "plat", over rails.
+Rock drills were powered by compressed air, and blasting was used, but otherwise, underground mining was an entirely manual process, carried out by a large and expensive workforce.
+Mine skips (or "trucks") with approximately one-ton capacity were first filled at the ore face before being pushed to the "plat" over rails.
 The skips were then manually pushed into or hauled out of cages that were raised and lowered by the main shaft winder.
-At the lower levels, this task was done by the "platman" and his assistants, while at the surface the corresponding task was done by "bracemen".
+At the lower levels, this task was done by the "platman" and his assistants, while at the surface, the corresponding task was done by "bracemen".
 A cage accommodated two skips at a time, and typically between 1,150 and 1,500 skips of ore were raised per 24-hour period.
-Simply to maintain that level of production, a similar number of empty skips had to be returned, during the same 24-hour period, to locations within the mine where ore was being extracted.
+To maintain that level of production, a similar number of empty skips had to be returned, during the same 24-hour period, to locations within the mine where ore was being extracted.

-The mine itself became a bottleneck in the vast enterprise, unable to get enough ore to the surface to satisfy the smelting furnaces.
+The mine itself became a bottleneck in the vast enterprise, unable to deliver enough ore to the surface to meet the smelting furnaces' demands.
 In 1910–11, miners raised a total of 298,050 tons of ore, while another 6,243 tons came from the old dump at the Cobar Gold Mine; from this ore the company recovered 6,248 tons of copper, 22,048 oz of gold, and 109,421 oz of silver, with a total value of £372,046.
 But that was not enough.

 In the year to 30 June 1912, the smelter handled a massive 418,318 tons of ore, for an output of 6,736.5 tons of copper, 37,696 ounces of gold, and 178,938 ounces of silver, generating a gross profit of £168,691 5s 9d.
-But after deducting debenture interest, new construction costs and other expenses, it was still insufficient to pay a dividend.
-The mine had raised 40% more ore, but produced only around 8% more copper than 1910–11.
+But after deducting debenture interest, new construction costs, and other expenses, it was still insufficient to pay a dividend.
+The mine had raised 40% more ore, but produced only around 8% more copper than in 1910–11.

+From 1871 up to and including 1911, the mine at Cobar—including Chesney mine from 1904 and Cobar Gold mine from 1910)—mined 2,866,643 tons of ore and from it had produced 91,384.75 tons of copper, equating an average recovery rate of 3.19%.
+Total production had exceeded 100,000 tons of copper, by March 1913.